SkrFractals/Comparser/README.md

 You can nest vectors with parentheses to make more complex structures.
 Invariant: vectors containing exactly one element are always collapsed into their containing level.
 The evaluator does not preserve one-element vector nesting.
 For example 1,(2,3),4,(5,(6,7)),8,(9),(((10),11)) will get collapsed into: 1,(2,3),4,(5,(6,7)),8,9,(10,11).
-This is to keep the actual structure that matters, and for any size 1 nests that could appears to be cleared out.
+This is to keep the actual structure that matters, and for any size 1 nests that could appear to be cleared out.

 Unary operations: